The responsibility for maintaining the accommodation to a good standard is equally shared among all tenants in the property.

-Facilitation of rotas - The Tenancy Support & Wellbeing Coordinator can assist tenants to arrange and agree an appropriate rota of chores.
+Facilitation of rotas - The Tenancy Support & Wellbeing Coordinators can assist tenants to arrange and agree an appropriate rota of chores.

 It is important to note that failure to maintain the property could result in contractors undertaking a clean/deep clean.
 Both of these procedures are expensive and the cost could be recharged to all tenants in the property.

-For more information and hints and tips use the link below for Unipol's Tenancy Support Guide;
+For more information and hints and tips please have a look through the Tenancy Support Guide.